MicrosoftDocs/architecture-center/docs/operator-guides/aks/VirtualNode.md

 ms.custom:
   - e2e-aks
 ---
-# Analysing Virtual Nodes Issues deployed to AKS Cluster
+# Analyzing Virtual Nodes Issues deployed to AKS Cluster

-Applications deployed to a virtual node or configuration / availability of a Virtual Node service can face issues due to various reasons and in most cases Infrastructure deployment issues or config in Application deployment YAML can cause these issues.
+Applications that are deployed on virtual nodes  can face issues due to some reasons which can be related to YAML definitions or related Configurations.

 ## Common Issues
 1. Virtual Node not available in a certain region
-   * If VNET SKUs are not available for Azure Container Instances in a region, then Virtual Node will not be available
+   * If VNET SKUs aren't available for Azure Container Instances in a region, then Virtual Node won't be available
 2. Virtual Node  not showing up
    * Need a second subnet in the same VNET as the virtual nodes

 3. Daemon loses connection with control plane
-   * The easiest way to fix this is to trigger any nodepool activity, such as a scale up or scale down (one node is enough) or a nodepool upgrade (if available).
-This should bring your nodepool back to the ready state.
+   * The easiest way to fix this is to trigger any node pool activity, such as a scale up or scale down (one node is enough) or a node pool upgrade (if available).
+This should bring your node pool back to the ready state.

 **Note** If you have autoscaling enabled and you try to do a scale up/down operation using the CLI, you need to deactivate the autoscaling first and then do the scale up/down.
 You can restart the autoscaling after the process is complete.